pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 ############################################# COME BACK AND EXPLAIN ABOVE ANNOTATIONS

-## Deploy the Dataflow Server
+## Deploy the Data Flow Server

-Download and push the Cloud Foundry Dataflow Server jar found under `Spring Cloud Data Flow Server Implementations` on https://cloud.spring.io/spring-cloud-dataflow/ to Cloud Foundry.
+Download and push the Cloud Foundry Data Flow Server jar found under `Spring Cloud Data Flow Server Implementations` on https://cloud.spring.io/spring-cloud-dataflow/ to Cloud Foundry.
 We named our server `charmander-dataflow-server` to avoid naming conflicts on PWS, but you can call yours whatever you like.

-Create the Dataflow Server app:
+Create the Data Flow Server app:

 `cf push charmander-dataflow-server -p ~/Downloads/spring-cloud-dataflow-server-cloudfoundry-1.0.0.RELEASE.jar --no-start`

-Create the services your Dataflow Server will need:
+Create the services your Data Flow Server will need:

 ```
 cf create-service rediscloud 30mb redis